santisq/PowerShellKusto/docs/en-US/Invoke-KustoIngestFromStorage.md

 ## DESCRIPTION

 The `Invoke-KustoIngestFromStorage` cmdlet can be used to ingest local or blob storage files into a table on your Azure Data Explorer Cluster.
+For ingestion from a [__Stream__](https://learn.microsoft.com/en-us/dotnet/api/system.io.stream) see [`Invoke-KustoIngestFromStream`](Invoke-KustoIngestFromStream.md).
 For more details on Kusto ingestion, checkout [__Ingest from storage__](https://learn.microsoft.com/en-us/kusto/management/data-ingestion/ingest-from-storage?view=microsoft-fabric).

 ## EXAMPLES